aaronzr1/PhaseFinder/README.md

 - `make -f Makefile.osx s4_pyext` -->

 ## Usage
-- start by verifying that you are in the s4 environment (run `conda activate s4`)
+- start by verifying that you are in the s4 environment and inside the PhaseFinder directory (run `conda activate s4` and `cd` into PhaseFinder directory)
 - run the program by typing `python main.py` (Windows) or `python3 main.py` (MacOS)
 - input requested information
 - if any information is incorrect, terminate the program and start over (Ctrl + C or ^C)